julienrull/libzro/README.md

-# libZrØ
+# libzrØ

 **libzro** is a crossplateform boilerplate header file that implement essential data structures, allocators and more.

 > [!warning]
 > It is still in early stage development, so it comes without any guarantee to work properly in a production context.

 **libzro** is a personal set of libs for my own usecases first, but also for educational purposes.
-You will find the sources **libzro** is inspired of below.

 ## Features